-Clayton Shaw is Programme Manager for STEAMhouse.
-Clayton is responsible for overall project delivery of STEAMhouse (Phase 1) and works closely with the team on areas of capital development, financial management, programme design and delivery, marketing and PR, strategic partnerships, research collaborations, and sector development.
+Clayton is Programme Manager for STEAMhouse and is responsible for overall project delivery of STEAMhouse (first phases) and works closely with the team on areas of capital development, financial management, programme design and delivery, marketing and PR, strategic partnerships, research collaborations, and sector development.

 Prior to this he was Associate Director at Sampad, a Birmingham based South Asian arts development organisation, Combined Arts Officer at Arts Council England, Cultural Partnerships Officer at Birmingham City Council, and Events Officer at the Herbert Arts Gallery in Coventry.

 He is a passionate advocate of arts and culture and is particularly interested in the interplay between arts, science, technology, and engineering.
-He currently occupies board director positions for Culture Central, the Whitworth Wallis Trust, The Other Way Works, Prior to that he was a board director of Moby Duck, and founding board director of Culture Central.
+He currently occupies board director positions for Culture Spectrum, the Whitworth Wallis Trust, and The Other Way Works, Prior to that he was a board director of Moby Duck, and founding board director of Culture Central.

 (Joined April 2016)